polvo/polvo/README.md

 # Packaging Systems

-In order not to lock you with one single packaging system, Polvo is intended to support them all.
-It's not fully functional yet, but at the moment you can use:
+In order not to lock you with one single packaging system, Polvo is intended to support most of them.
+It's not fully functional yet but the plans are there.

+At the moment you can use:

  * NPM (fully supported)
  * Bower (through local/relative `require` calls only)
  * ~~Components~~ (yet to be done)
  * ~~Ender~~ (yet to be done)

+These few may be considered as a TODO-list.

 # Plugins (supported languages)

-Polvo is agnostic to languages, however it needs plugins for each one in order to properly assemble it.
+Again, Polvo is agnostic to languages -- however it needs plugins for each language individually in order to properly assemble it.
 Some of them is built in out of the box, and others should be done / installed separately.

-Polvo will search and initialize all plugins present in the `dependencies` field of your `package.json` file.
+Polvo will search and initialize all plugins present in the `dependencies` field of your `package.json` file, as well as all plugins provided by default.

 ## Built in plugins